ChasNelson1990/dotfiles/README.md

 ## Manual Steps

-* Note that current BorgBackup script (`/local/bin/borg_cjn-bak.sh`) requires a passphrase to be added and a file key to be put in `config/borg/keys` before running the install file.
-Remember to keep both of these changes dirty and not committed.
-If not set, it defaults to a blank passphrase (less secure anyway) but will fail due to the lack of file.
+* Note that current BorgBackup script (`/local/bin/borg_cjn-bak.sh`) uses an empty passphrase and a local file key, which is automatically created in `config/borg/keys` for new systems but must be manually copied across to access an existing repository, i.e. with a clean install.

 ## TODO: